lamy-m/lamy-m.github.io/README.md

 ## Welcome to my github page.

-On this page you'll find the files that have been used to create: [lamy-m.github.io](https://lamy-m.github.io/index.html)
+On this page you'll find the html files that have been used to create: [lamy-m.github.io](https://lamy-m.github.io/index.html)